simonmcmanus/simonmcmanus.com/posts/eleventy-layouts-with-sizlate.md

 ## Example 4 - Nested Layouts

 Sometimes you need to go a step further and nest your layouts.
 For a blog post for example you might have a post layout that lives inside the main layout.
 This is where eleventy provides support for [layout chaining](https://www.11ty.dev/docs/layout-chaining/).
-Which you can also do with sizlate-eleventy:
+Which you can also do with `eleventy-sizlate`:

 ```js